GeekeyCoder/MedCureAI/README.md

 ## Features

 - Skin Disease Detection: MedCureAI leverages advanced AI algorithms to analyze patient symptoms and data to accurately detect various diseases.
-- Treatment Susceptibility: Based on the detected disease, MedAI provides valuable information on treatment susceptibility, assisting healthcare professionals in making informed decisions.
+- Treatment Susceptibility: Based on the detected disease, MedCureAI provides valuable information on treatment susceptibility, assisting healthcare professionals in making informed decisions.
 - User-Friendly Interface: MedCureAI offers an intuitive and easy-to-use interface, making it accessible for both medical professionals and patients.
 - Data Privacy and Security: MedCureAI prioritizes data privacy and security, ensuring that patient information is handled with the utmost confidentiality and adheres to industry standards.